microsoft/vscode-docs/docs/editor/accessibility.md

 The terminal has a feature called [shell integration](/docs/terminal/shell-integration.md) that enables many additional features that are not found in other terminals.
 When using a screen reader, the [Run Recent Command](/docs/terminal/shell-integration.md#run-recent-command) and [Go to Recent Directory](/docs/terminal/shell-integration.md#go-to-recent-directory) features are particularly useful.

-Another shell integration powered command, **Terminal: Navigate Accessible Buffer** (`kb(workbench.action.terminal.navigateAccessibleBuffer)`), lets you navigate between terminal commands similar to **Go to Symbol in Editor...** navigation in the editor.
+Another shell integration powered command, **Go to Symbol in Accessible View** (`kb(editor.action.accessibleViewGoToSymbol)`), lets you navigate between terminal commands similar to **Go to Symbol in Editor...** navigation in the editor.

 ### Minimum contrast ratio